Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ## GPG key signing

 GPG is a public-key cryptography system used to sign commits.
-It ensures commits published were made by me (someone with my private key or access to my github account).
+It ensures commits published were made by me (someone with my private key or access to my GitHub account).

 ```sh
 	signingkey = AAAAABBBBBB